-Whether you’re peak bagging or heading to work in the rain, Mountain Hardwear’s Dry.Q Elite membrane will keep you dry inside and out.
+For the Mountaineer On a Budget: Whether you’re peak bagging or heading to work in the rain, Mountain Hardwear’s VaporDry will keep you dry inside and out.
 It’s air permeable which allows any moisture your skin generates to evaporate out while being fully waterproof on the outside.

-If you demand the most range of motion possible out of your rain jacket, the Stretch Rainshadow is your pick.
+For the Backcountry Masochist: If you demand the most range of motion possible out of your rain jacket, the Stretch Nano Storm is your pick.
 It offers unsurpassed stretch in a highly water-resistant fabric perfect for climbing, hiking, or any other aerobic outdoor activity.

 Arc’teryx Beta SV

-As a more environmentally friendly option that doesn’t compromise on performance, the Fjällräven Keb Eco-Shell Anorak delivers.
+For the Eco-Conscious Minimalist: As a more environmentally friendly option that doesn’t compromise on performance, the Fjällräven Keb Eco-Shell delivers.
 The Eco-Shell fabric features recycled polyester with fluorocarbon-free impregnation that’s easier on the environment than most membranes.
-It’s also an anorak, which cuts down on weight and by nature is less likely to let water penetrate the zipper.

 Outdoor Research Axiom

-The OR Axiom jacket has been a mainstay in the Seattle, Washington-based company’s line of hardshells, and for good reason.
+For the Everyday Outdoorsman: The Axiom jacket has been a mainstay in the Seattle, Washington-based company’s line of hardshells, and for good reason.
 It offers stretch fabric and waterproofing, along with Gore-Tex’s Active breathable membrane, which allows heat and moisture to escape from inside the jacket.